Last Updated On: enero 22nd, 2024 at 08:29AM MST

 Minimum Length of Stay: Full Season

-We are looking for an assistant farmer with experience on a no-till farm.
-This position is for 24 hours a week, leaving time for off farm work.
-There is potential to work on a neighboring farm to provide a full time experience.
+We are looking for an assistant farmer with experience on a no-till farm preferred.
+This position is for 24-28 hours a week, leaving time for off farm work.
 The assistant farmer will work closely with Cedar, our main farmer, but will be expected to work independently as well.
 The assistant farmer will be involved in bed prep, planting, harvest, wash/pack, volunteer supervision and general farm maintenance.

 Educational Opportunities: As previous interns ourselves, we want to facilitate your continuing education.
 We will do our best to help you explore your areas of interest as well as covering all the basics.
 We are members of the regional CRAFT program that provides farm tours and potlucks with other farms in the area once a month.
 We aim to teach you both the day to day details of running a farm and the bigger picture how the farm and business of farming works.
 Cedar will work with you to help prepare you to one day manage your own farm.
 We have a regular crew of community work trade volunteers as well as a seasonal employee that will work along side interns.